mProjectsCode/obsidian-media-db-plugin/README.md

 #### Search by ID
 Allows you to search by an ID that varies from API to API.
 Concrete info can be found in the description of the individual APIs.

+#### Templates
+The plugin allows you to set a template note that gets added to the end of any note created by this plugin.
+The plugin also offers simple "template tgs".
+E.g. if the template includes `{{ title }}`, it will be replaced by the title of the movie, show or game.
+Note that "template tags" are surrounded with two curly braces and that the spaces inside the curly braces are important.
+I also published my own templates [here](https://github.com/mProjectsCode/obsidian-media-db-templates).

 ### Currently supported media types
 - movies (including specials)
 - series (including OVAs)